metarank/metarank/doc/xx_event_schema.md

 - `fields`: an optional array of extra fields that you can use in your model, as described above.
 - `items`: which particular items were displayed to the visitor.
 - `items.id`: id of the content item.
 Should match the `item` property from metadata event.
 - `items.relevancy`: a score which was used to rank these items.
 You can use relevancy score returned by Metarank, or other score that your system generated.
-If your system doesn't return any relevancy score, just use `1` as a value.
+The value is optional and can be undefined.

 ## Interaction event